 Absolutely do not leave waste, or paper, laying loose on the ground.
-Use your digging tool to make a hole, then cover it carefully so it cannot be easily dug up by animals.
+Bring a digging tool (or borrow from another team member) to make a hole, then cover it carefully so it cannot be easily dug up by animals.

 You must bring enough food for two full days in the field.
 This must include at least three entrees and must be a pre-packaged ration pack such as military rations.
 MREs are a good example, and include one entree per ration, so you would need three of those.
 24 hour rations usually include breakfast, lunch and dinner so you may be able to get away with one ration pack.